Starias22/cpp-revision/basics/hello_world/hello_world.md

 ```C++
 #include<iostream>
 ````
 That is the first line of our programm.
-It is called a *preprocessor directive*. 'iostream' stands for 'input output stream' and contains all the neccessary functions to write too the console and to read from the console.
+It is called a *preprocessor directive*. 'iostream' stands for 'input output stream' and contains all the neccessary functions and objects to perform input and output operations, such as printing to the console using cout.

 #### The main function